konklone/tmcw.github.com/_posts/2014-03-13-teaching-the-web.md

 I built a quick [template](https://github.com/tmcw/intersession/tree/gh-pages/starts/photos) for photo galleries, which was modified by the students - quickly we went towards Google Fonts for a custom look, switched to auto-advancing slides, switched up colors and other details.

+Seeing the students work with the web as a medium for photography, especially those who had experience framing, was fascinating.
+There were new logical questions: how should a carousel work with different aspect ratios?
+Given infinite options for backgrounds, which balances correctly?

 ## Games

-The two students playing games, a junior and senior, built their creations with [Coquette](#), an excellent library by Mary Rose Cook.
+The two students playing games, a junior and senior, built their creations with [Coquette](http://coquette.maryrosecook.com/), an excellent library by Mary Rose Cook.
 One game, called Flying Mario, evolved from a side-scroller to a helicopter-like game with Mario-inspired graphics and style.
 The other, The Raze Maze, is a 2D dungeon crawler with hand-drawn pixel graphics and moving things to grab.
 Both are awesome.

 The games were far different in scope and skills than the other projects - there was an awesome moment where a student used trigonometry in the real world for the first time, making little pixel rectangle targets move in a video game.
 But we also bumped into some of the hard problems of games, like how to do collision detection and have different entities in the game exhibit different behavior.
 I was fascinated by the 'tuning' tasks that students quickly mastered, like adjusting the ratio between gravity and jump height to make a game tricky, or designing a maze with nothing more than pixel coordinates and sizes of rectangles.